Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

-In Fig.~\ref{fig:limit} we illustrate the constraints on the neutrino magnetic moment including the screening effect, with $\mu_{\nu_e}$ being the electron neutrino magnetic moment and $\mu_{\nu_{\mu\tau}}^{\rm eff}\simeq\sqrt{ 0.49 \mu_{\nu_{\mu}}^2+0.51 \mu_{\nu_{\tau}}^2}$ being the effective one for $\mu$ and $\tau$ neutrinos~\cite{Yue:2021vjg}.
-The upper boundary of the energy range is chosen as 50 eV.
-We consider two different scenarios of the energy threshold, in which one is 10 eV to include the effect of the plasmon peak, and the other is 25 eV to exclude the plasmon peak.
+In Fig.~\ref{fig:limit} we illustrate the constraints on the neutrino magnetic moment including the screening effect {for different detector setups}, with $\mu_{\nu_e}$ being the electron neutrino magnetic moment and $\mu_{\nu_{\mu\tau}}^{\rm eff}\simeq\sqrt{ 0.49 \mu_{\nu_{\mu}}^2+0.51 \mu_{\nu_{\tau}}^2}$ being the effective parameter for $\mu$ and $\tau$ neutrinos~\cite{Yue:2021vjg}.
 Since the background study at such low energy is lacking, we employ a flat background of 100 $\rm{keV}^{-1}\rm{t}^{-1}\rm{yr}^{-1}$ based on the discussion of SuperCDMS in Ref.~\cite{SuperCDMS:2016wui}.
 Nowadays semiconductor detectors have already achieved a high efficiency for ionization signals and it is a convenient approximation to employ an ideal efficiency of 100\% for illustration.
-From the figure, one can find that the threshold is crucial for the neutrino magnetic moment study and inclusion of the plasmon peak would dramatically improve the sensitivity.
+From the figure, one can find that {a 10 eV} threshold {capable of detecting} the plasmon {effects} would dramatically improve the sensitivity.
 We also note that increasing the exposure from 1 kg$\cdot$yr to 10 kg$\cdot$yr will also improve the sensitivity by a factor of 3.
-Finally one would achieve an unprecedented sensitivity of $1\times10^{-13}\mu_B$ using semiconductor detectors with the screening effect, which is much better than the constraints from the astrophysical observation of the globular cluster M5~\cite{PhysRevLett.111.231301} and the white dwarf~\cite{C_rsico_2014}.
-Note that the sensitivity without the screening effect is at the level of $4\times10^{-11}\mu_B$ even with 10 kg$\cdot$yr and the 10 eV threshold. \paragraph{\textbf{Conclusion.}}
+Finally one would achieve an unprecedented sensitivity of $1\times10^{-13}\mu_{\rm{B}}$ using semiconductor detectors with the screening effect, which is much better than the constraints from the astrophysical observation of the globular cluster M5~\cite{PhysRevLett.111.231301} and the white dwarf~\cite{C_rsico_2014}.
+Note that the sensitivity without the screening effect is at the level of $4\times10^{-11}\mu_{\rm{B}}$ even with 10 kg$\cdot$yr and the 10 eV energy threshold.